tobiscr/application-connector-manager/.github/ISSUE_TEMPLATE/test-protocol.md

 ## Pre-requisites

 - [ ] Configure System Landscape and Formations in BTP Cockpit
-- [ ] Access to Back Office and Storefront possible
+- [ ] Access to back-office and storefront possible

 ## Test flow:

-### 1. Register events in Back office
+### 1. Register events in back-office

  - [ ] Passed
  - [ ] Failed

-     Link to Github issue: {GH link}
+     Link to GitHub issue: {GH link}

-### 2. Prepare serverless function in Kyma
+### 2. Prepare Serverless Function in Kyma

  - [ ] Passed
  - [ ] Failed

-     Link to Github issue: {GH link}
+     Link to GitHub issue: {GH link}

 ### 3. Trigger an event in EC

  - [ ] Passed
  - [ ] Failed

-     Link to Github issue: {GH link}
+     Link to GitHub issue: {GH link}

 ### 3. Verify event was delivered and API called

  - [ ] Passed
  - [ ] Failed

-     Link to Github issue: {GH link}
+     Link to GitHub issue: {GH link}

 ## Cleanup

-- [ ] In the Backoffice, delete the created Destination Target and Customer.
+- [ ] In back-office, delete the created Destination Target and Customer.
 - [ ] In BTP delete the System and the Formation.